ethereum/EIPs/EIPS/eip-modular-smart-contract-accounts-and-plugins.md

 <img src="../assets/eip-modular-smart-contract-accounts-and-plugins/MSCA_Shared_Components_Diagram.png">

-We take inspiration from ERC-2535’s diamond pattern and extend it to plugins in order to provide a similar set of functions to add, update, remove, and inspect plugins.
-Much like ERC-2535’s facets, these plugins contain execution logic.
-They also incorporate validation schemes and other associated functions or hooks.
+We take inspiration from ERC-2535’s diamond pattern and adopt a similar composability by proposing three types of plugins.
+However, you are not required to implement the account with a multi-facet proxy pattern.
+These plugins contain execution logic.
+They also incorporate validation schemes and hooks.
 Validation schemes define the circumstances under which the smart contract account will approve actions taken on its behalf, while hooks allow for pre- and post-execution controls.
-By combining these new contract interfaces with the interfaces defined in ERC-2535, accounts adopting this ERC will support modular, upgradable execution and validation logic.
+Accounts adopting this ERC will support modular, upgradable execution and validation logic.

 Defining this as a standard for smart contract accounts will make plugins easier to develop securely and will allow for greater interoperability.